Songs in the Key of Life: Commercial performance

-Songs in the Key of Life was also the most successful of Wonder's albums in terms of singles, the first of which, the upbeat "I Wish", was released in November 1976, over a month after the album was released.
+Songs in the Key of Life was also the most successful of Wonder's albums in terms of singles, the first of which, the upbeat "I Wish", was released in November 1976, more than a month after the album was released.
 On January 15, 1977, the song reached number one on the Billboard R&B chart, where it spent five weeks.
 Seven days after, it also reached the summit of the Billboard Hot 100, although it spent only one week at number one.
 The track became an international top 10 single, and reached number five in the UK.
 "I Wish" became one of Wonder's standards and remains one of his most sampled songs.
 The follow-up single, the jazzy "Sir Duke", was released in March 1977 and surpassed the commercial success of "I Wish".
 It also reached number one on the Billboard Hot 100 (where it spent three weeks, starting on May 21) and the R&B chart (for one week, starting on May 28), but it reached number two in the UK, where it was kept from the top spot by the song "Free" by Deniece Williams, who provided backing vocals on Wonder's album.

 Released during the second half of 1977, as sales for the album began to decline, the last two singles from Songs in the Key of Life failed to match the success of "I Wish" and "Sir Duke".
 "Another Star" was released in August and reached number 32 on the Hot 100 (number 18 on the R&B chart, and number 29 in the UK), and "As" came out two months later, peaking at number 36 on both the Pop and R&B charts.
 Though not released as a single, "Isn't She Lovely" received wide radio airplay and became one of Wonder's most popular songs.
 David Parton's cover of the song, recorded and released soon after Wonder's album, gave him a top 10 hit in the UK in early 1977.